-- 10% of its total assets in High Yield Securities rated at least B+ Standard & Poor's or equivalent. - 10% of its total assets in unrated securities. - 10% of its total assets in convertible bonds (excluding contingent convertible bonds) - 10% of its total assets in contingent convertible bonds. - 20% of its total assets in fixed income securities issued or guaranteed by issuers having their registered offices in emerging markets countries.
+- 20% of its total assets in High Yield Securities rated at least B+ Standard & Poor's or equivalent. - 10% of its total assets in unrated securities. - 10% of its total assets in convertible bonds (excluding contingent convertible bonds) - 10% of its total assets in contingent convertible bonds. - 20% of its total assets in fixed income securities issued or guaranteed by issuers having their registered offices in emerging markets countries.

-The Delegated Investment Manager intends to hedge most of the non-Euro currency exposures to Euro.
-The level of exchange risk shall not exceed 10% of its net assets.
+The Delegated Investment Manager intends to hedge most of the non-USD currency exposures to USD.